giannisvassiliou/KGFaq/README.md

 </b>
 <br>
 <br>
-The script <b>parse_tsv_file.py </b> will USE THE SPARQL QUERY LOG (FROM DATA FOLDER) to query the Endpoint, and collect the answers/results
+The script <b>parse_tsv_file.py </b> will USE THE SPARQL QUERY LOG (FROM DATA FOLDER) to query the Endpoint, and collect the answers/results .
 <br>
 <br>
- Will create:
+ It will create:
 <br>
 <br>
  <ul>